Christmas Special : Upto 40% OFF! + 2 free courses - SCHEDULE CALL

 How JanBask Training Can Help!

 Everything good has a flip side, and so will technological developments.
-Countering these flipping effects will need awareness that helps us take measures to prevent the ill effects.
+To counter these flipping effects, we will need awareness that helps us take measures to prevent the ill effects.
 Cybercrime is a similarly evolving threat widely affecting individuals' lives and organizations' operations.
 The awareness needed in this space goes beyond the need to understand what cybercrime is or the types of Cybercrime.
 Educating ourselves and others about cybercrime is crucial to detecting, responding, and preventing threat incidents and promoting a culture of cybersecurity.

-We must also adhere strictly to safe practices that prevent adopting strong cybersecurity practices, such as using strong passwords, keeping software up to date, and being cautious about what we click online.
+We must also adhere strictly to safe practices that prevent adopting strong cybersecurity practices, such as using strong passwords, keeping software up to date, and being cautious about what we click online, and following cybercrime laws.

 At JanBask, we have specifically designed cyber security courses and certification programs that range from weeks to months and include cyber security certificate programs as well as cyber security degree online programs, imparting you with a need-based exposure to meet the internet threat challenges.
 Let’s join hands together.
 Working together can make our digital world safer and reduce the impact of cybercrime.